 Next, we’ll load the dataset with some utility functions available in Keras.

-To reduce the run time on local machines, our model will be trained against 20,000 images rather than the entire 60,000.
+To reduce the runtime, our model will be trained against 20,000 images rather than the entire 60,000.
 Thus, we will randomly select 20,000 data records using the code below.

 On top of that, we will also define several helper functions to save and plot the learning rate as training goes: